 You can now go back to your registration page and try registering using this ticket type.
 You should now see the sales taxes applied to any purchase.

 In this example, you wish to charge the same sales tax rate to everyone purchasing one or more ticket types, regardless of where they are from.
 This example is for charging a Harmonized Sales Tax at a rate of 13%, for everyone purchasing a specific ticket type.
 You can also use this example to charge GST or another single sales tax.

 - Step 1: In Registration -> Sales Taxes -> Sales Taxes, create one tax and call it “HST”.
 Make sure to add your tax number, and select “HST” as your Tax Type.

 - Step 2: In Registration -> Sales Taxes -> Tax Zones, create one tax zone and call it “The whole world”.
 Give a description “Applies to the whole world”.
 In Sales taxes to apply to this zone, select “HST” that you created previously.
 Finally, in Regions included in this tax zone, select “Apply everywhere”.

 - Step 3: In Registration -> Sales Taxes -> Tax Classes, create a new tax class and call it “HST Taxable tickets”.
 In the description, put something like “Applies HST tax”.
 Finally, in Tax zones, select “The whole world” that you created previously.

 - Step 4: For each ticket type that you wish to apply taxes to, navigate to Registration -> Ticket Types and select your ticket type.
-Edit the ticket type, and select “HST taxable ticket” in the Tax Class (optional) area and save.
+Edit the ticket type, select “HST taxable ticket” in the Tax Class (optional) area, and save.